akka/akka-http-quickstart-java.g8/docs/src/main/paradox/index.md

 * Download the quickstart project and run the app.
 * Follow this guide to explore the code.
 * Integrate the project into IntelliJ.
-If you prefer a different IDE, the principles should be similar, as long as it supports Scala.
+If you prefer a different IDE, the principles should be similar, as long as it supports Java.

 ## Prerequisite